 Inside Look: Star-Studded Dallas Mavs Ball Raises $1.5 Million

-DALLAS - The Dallas Mavericks strutted across the blue carpet in their sharpest duds for the seventh annual Mavs Ball, the premier fundraising event for the Mavs Foundation.
-The star-studded night included coach Jason Kidd bidding $90,000 to win a five-day trip to Luka Doncic's home country of Slovenia, along with bottle of wine from the oldest vine in the world.
+DALLAS - The Dallas Mavericks on Friday strutted across the blue carpet in their sharpest duds for the seventh annual Mavs Ball, the premier fundraising event for the Mavs Foundation.
+The star-studded night included coach Jason Kidd bidding $90,000 to win a five-day trip to Luka Doncic's home country of Slovenia, along with bottle of wine from the oldest vineyard in the world.

-However, the Slovenian experience was not the top bidding item.
+However, the Slovenian experience was not the top-bidding item.
 A unique coaching experience with Kidd drew $120,000.
-The winner will get to play in full 5X5 scrimmage hosted by Kidd at the team's practice court, including coaching tips and tricks, along with a surprise current Mavs player as the sixth man.
+The winner will get to play in a full five-on-five scrimmage hosted by Kidd at the team's practice court, and the deal will include coaching tips and tricks, along with a surprise current Mavs player as the sixth man.

 Doncic and Spencer Dinwiddie won a state fair visit with teammate Boban Marjanovic for a cool $80,000.